 …except for a few issues.
 There were several mechanics that players (and I) forgot about in the midst of playing, like (importantly) that the abilities would change depending on the placement of the characters.

-Wanting to err on the side of the combat system being understandable, I cut out any mechanics that people forgot about over time.
+Wanting to err on the side of the combat system being easily understandable, I cut out any mechanics that people forgot about over time.
 Character abilities were simplified to one per card, regardless of placement.

 Step Two: Unity Prototype